TrellixVulnTeam/toontown-strut_22QZ/README.md

 ## Windows
 Pre-installed.

-## macOS (if you wish to experiment with the code and/or run a server)
+## macOS (our method, if you wish to experiment with the code and/or run a server)
 ```
 brew install --no-quarantine gcenx/wine/unofficial-wineskin
 ```